Tibet earthquake kills at least 95 – DW – 01/07/2025

 Shudders were also felt in the northern Indian state of Bihar, but officials reported no signs of damage.

+The area is seismically active and is located where the India and Eurasia plates clash, causing uplifts in the Himalayan mountains that can change or even form some of the tallest peaks in the world.

-Earthquakes are common in the mountainous Himalayan region, but Tuesday's quake was the most powerful recorded within a 200-kilometer radius in the last five years, according to the China Earthquake Networks Center (CENC).
+While earthquakes are common in the mountainous region, Tuesday's quake was the most powerful recorded within a 200-kilometer radius in the last five years, according to the China Earthquake Networks Center (CENC).

 A 7.8-magnitude quake killed some 9,000 people and in Nepal in 2015.